ModernGhana

 ModernGhana is a Ghanaian online media portal that has been in operation since 2005.
 The site covers news, politics, business, sports, entertainment and opinions.
 It is owned by Modern Ghana Media Communication Ltd., a privately owned Ghanaian company.

-The news portal has brought news stories and information to Ghanaians and other international audiences who currently make up its following online.
-The website provides the reading audience with a radio and social networking platform in Ghana and beyond.
-ModernGhana has risen to become a preferred destination for Ghanaians in the United Kingdom, the United States, Canada, Italy, Germany, France, the Netherlands, South Africa and other countries.

 History

-Modernghana.com was officially launched on August 3, 2005 in Amsterdam by Bright Owusu, a young Ghanaian who saw the need to bring news closer to Ghanaians in the diaspora.
+Modernghana.com was officially launched on August 3, 2005 in Amsterdam by Bright Owusu Adamson, a young Ghanaian who saw the need to bring news closer to Ghanaians in the diaspora.
 It initially started as a news aggregator and later evolved to a producer of original content.
 The news platform is also the first ever Ghanaian website that aggregated all Ghanaian local radio stations online.

 The site started innovations that became the standard for upcoming Ghanaian news websites.
 It has evolved over the years to include video content (ModernGhana TV) that covers a wide range of topics including interviews with the news makers, public and private organizations, business enterprises, topical political issues, personalities in the entertainment and lifestyle industry and voice pops on both social and national issues of News values.